WRKampi/extensisq/README.md

 Most of extensisq's Runge Kutta methods have stiffness detection.
 If many steps fail, or if the integration needs a lot of steps, the power iteration method of Shampine [8] is used to test your problem for stiffness.
 You will get a warning if your problem is diagnosed as stiff.
 The kind of roots (real, complex or nearly imaginary) is also reported, such that you can select a stiff solver that better suits your problem.

+Second order stepsize controllers [9, 10] can be enabled for most of extensisq's Runge Kutta methods.
+You can set your own coefficients, or select one of the default values.

 ## Installation

 You can install extensisq from [PyPI](https://pypi.org/project/extensisq/):